Package a desktop application manually

 Here's an example Identity element with placeholder text for the attributes.
 You can set the

 ProcessorArchitecture attribute to

-If you've reserved your application name in the Windows store, you can obtain the Name and Publisher by using the Windows Dev Center dashboard.
+If you've reserved your application name in the Microsoft Store, you can obtain the Name and Publisher by using Partner Center.
 If you plan to sideload your application onto other systems, you can provide your own names for these as long as the publisher name that you choose matches the name on the certificate you use to sign your app.

 <Properties> <DisplayName>MyApp</DisplayName> <PublisherDisplayName>MyCompany</PublisherDisplayName> <Logo>images\icon.png</Logo> </Properties>

 <Resources> <Resource Language="en-us" /> </Resources>

 For desktop apps that you create a package for, always set the

 Name attribute to